-Huntsinger's variable pulse width modulation (VPW) is an encoding technique in which each bit is defined by the time between successive transitions and by the level of the bus between transitions, (for instance, active or passive).
+Huntsinger's variable pulse width modulation (VPW) is an encoding technique in which each bit is defined by the time between successive transitions and by the level of the bus between transitions (for instance, active or passive).
 Active and passive bits are used alternately.
 This encoding technique is used to reduce the number of bus transitions for a given bit rate.

-Each logic 1 or logic 0 contains a single transition and can be at either the active or passive level and one of two lengths, either 64 $\mu$ s or 128 $\mu$ s (tNOM at 10.4 kbps baud rate), depending upon the encoding of the previous bit.
+Each logic 1 or logic 0 contains a single transition and can be at either the active or passive level and one of two lengths, either 64 μ s or 128 μ s (t{NOM} at 10.4 kbps baud rate), depending upon the encoding of the previous bit.
 The start-of-frame (SOF), end-of-data (EOD), end-of-frame (EOF), and inter-frame separation (IFS) symbols always will be encoded at an assigned level and length.
 See Figure 20-6.

-Each message will begin with an SOF symbol, an active symbol, and, therefore, each data byte (including the CRC byte) will begin with a passive bit, regardless of whether it is a logic 1 or a logic 0.
+Each message will begin with an SOF symbol an active symbol and, therefore, each data byte (including the CRC byte) will begin with a passive bit, regardless of whether it is a logic 1 or a logic 0.

-All VPW bit lengths stated in the following descriptions are typical values at a 10.4-kbps bit rate.
-EOF, EOD, IFS, and IDLE, however, are not driven J1850 bus states.
-They are passive bus periods observed by each node's CPU.
+All VPW bit lengths stated in the following descriptions are typical values at a 10.4 kbps bit rate.